 A custom print will take about two to three weeks on average to complete depending on the number of changes asked for.
 Some have taken longer because we had to start from scratch.
 A customer asked for a helicopter I had no idea existed so we had to do a lot of research.
 This is also why our custom-made images are more expensive… labor of love on each one… preserving history one aircraft at a time.

 We have been blessed with a great printing company!
 Their warehouse is just shy of a football field in length!
 One of their printing machines can make a 130-foot-long by 40-foot-tall image!

-All of our artist use Adobe Illustrator exclusively.
-All graphics we create are sent to the printer as a .pdf file.
+All of our artists use Adobe Illustrator exclusively.
+The graphics we create are sent to the printer as a .pdf file.
 Each image has the main graphic and what is called a cutline around each.

-Our printer has a graphics expert review each image and then sends them into a main computer.
-The printing process takes only 30-35 seconds to print an eight foot image and patches!
+Our printer has a graphics expert review each image, sending them to their main computer.
+The printing process takes only 30-35 seconds to print an eight-foot image and patches!
 You can see one printed on our YouTube page.

 Once printed the vinyl sheet is taken to another table where a razor-sharp cutter uses the cutline file to go around the image.
-This cutter penetrates the vinyl only about 30% through the sheet and cuts out the images.
+This cutter penetrates the vinyl only about 30% through the sheet.

-One finally check of the image is made before it goes into a shipping container, the hard cardboard box, and then it’s shipped out via UPS Ground to our customers.
+One final check of the image is made before it goes into a shipping container, the hard cardboard box, and then it’s picked up and shipped via UPS Ground.

 How detailed are the images?

 The 14,000 graphic images we have on file are very detailed!
 In the two images below you can read the stenciling on the AIM-9M Sidewinders for prints six feet in length or larger.

 Each of our artist continues to “upgrade” our graphics as we learn more about each aircraft, weapon, or pod.
 We find really good blueprint drawings online and update our images accordingly.
 There are literally hundreds of Facebook aviation groups and they send us really great information too.
 See for yourself…